Winter Hiking at South Moat Mountain, New Hampshire

 • Winter hiking means slick conditions.
 Be prepared to take it slow and steady.
 Microspikes and trekking poles will help with this.

 • The last push to the summit is a steep incline that will have you working up a sweat.
-Take a break, drink water or hot tea, and eat a snack before heading up to the top.
-It’s important to dry off now so you don’t freeze when you arrive at the top where it’s cold and windy.
+Take a break, drink water or hot tea, and eat a snack before finishing the climb to the top.
+It’s important to dry off now so you don’t freeze when you arrive at the summit where it can be cold and windy.

 A note about winter hiking safety